dgamma3/CodingChallenge/README.md

 built using .net 5.

-if you have .net 5 sdk installed, you build and open the .sln file in MergeProducts folder, if so input files are located in MergeProducts/bin/Debug/net5.0/input, and output files are located in input files are located in MergeProducts/bin/Debug/net5.0/output.
+if you have .net 5 sdk installed, you build and open the .sln, input files are located in MergeProducts/bin/Debug/net5.0/input, and output files are located in input files are located in MergeProducts/bin/Debug/net5.0/output.

 tests can be run by opening the .sln and running the tests.